sgutierrez8c54/codeserv/The-FTC-Control-System.md

 A second Android device sits with the team drivers and has one or two gamepads connected.
 This second device is known as the _Driver Station_.
 The Driver Station is sort of like a remote control that you might use to control your television.
 The Driver Station allows a team to communicate remotely (using a secure, wireless connection) to the Robot Controller and to issue commands to the Robot Controller.
 The Driver Station  consists of an Android device running an FTC Driver Station app.

 ### REV Robotics Expansion Hub
 The REV Robotics Expansion Hub is the electronic input/output (or “I/O”) module that lets the Robot Controller talk to the robot’s motors, servos, and sensors.
 The Robot Controller communicates with the Expansion Hub through a serial connection.
+For the situation where an Android smartphone is used as the Robot Controller, a USB cable is used to establish the serial connection.
+For the situation where a REV Robotics Control Hub is used (which has a built-in Android controller) an internal serial connection is used to connect the Robot Controller to the Expansion Hub.

-The Expansion Hub is connected to a 12V battery which is used to power the Expansion Hub, the motors, the servos and sensors.
-The Robot Controller typically has its own internal battery, which can also be charged through the USB cable connected to the Expansion Hub.
+The Expansion Hub is also connected to a 12V battery which is used to power the Expansion Hub, the motors, the servos and sensors.
+The Robot Controller typically has its own internal battery

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/REVExpansionHubLayout.jpg" width="600"><p>